AILE-Project/AILE-Project.github.io/index.md

 ```
 ## **Acknowledgment**

-This research is supported by the International Collaboration Initiative launched by Research and Development Office [RDO](https://rdo.moe.gov.sa).
+This research is supported by the International Collaboration Initiative launched by the Research and Development Office [RDO](https://rdo.moe.gov.sa).
 Ministry of Education - Kingdom of Saudi Arabia.
 ### Contact

-For more detail please contact:
+For more details please contact:
-Mourad Mars (Project coordinator): msmars@uqu.edu.sa
+Mourad Mars (Project coordinator): msmars (at) uqu.edu.sa